Introduction

 Creating An Account

 Once you've created an account, you'll be redirected to the dashboard where you'll have access to all of the tools in the Recon suite.
-To run a job you'll need a Recon Pro account.
-The other tools in the Recon suite are free to use without a Pro account.

 Learn Invariant Testing